SeSa-1988/django-docker-starter/README.md

 # Template and Step-by-Step Instructions for new Docker + Django + Postgres + Tailwind Projects

-Basis template and instructions to create a dockerized development (and later deployment environment) with:
+The goal is to provide a comfortable starting point for new projects with this tech stack:
 Docker, Django, Postgresql, Tailwind, Adminer, HTMX

-The goal is to provide a comfortable starting point for new projects with this tech stack.

 **WARNING:**
 This is only a dev environment.
 A production ready version is going to follow.